 Base salary is a fixed element of compensation that is payable to each NEO for performing the specific duties of the position.
 The amount of base salary is determined through negotiation of employment terms with each NEO and is determined on an individual basis.
-While base salary is intended to fit into the Corporation's overall compensation objectives by serving to attract and retain talented executive officers, the Corporation's financial position, ability to pay, and the level of executive fees generally known to be paid by other companies in the industry and assessed as reasonable by the Board also impacts the level of base salary.
+While base salary is intended to fit into the Corporation's overall compensation objectives by serving to attract and retain talented executive officers, the Corporation's financial position, ability to pay, and the level of executive fees generally known to be paid by other companies in the industry.
+The Board's reasonable assessment also impacts the level of base salary.

-The following sets out the annualized base salary of each of the NEOs during the 2019 Financial Year.
+The following sets out the annualized base salary of each of the NEOs during the 2020 Financial Year.

-Named Executive Officer Annual Base Salary José Vizquerra Benavides, President and Chief Executive Officer \$500,000 (1) Blair Zaritsky, Chief Financial Officer \$80,000(2) Louis Gariepy, VP Exploration \$200,000 (3) Paul Parisotto, former President, Chief Executive Officer and Chief Financial Officer 60,000 (4)
+Named Executive Officer Annual Base Salary José Vizquerra Benavides, President and Chief Executive Officer \$500,000 Blair Zaritsky, Chief Financial Officer (1) \$125,000 Louis Gariepy, VP Exploration \$225,000